 - Giving you time off during the day to take care of appointments or paperwork related to your immigration

 - Granting extra leave days or letting you work remotely to take care of something back in your home country

 More opportunities for development

 New Zealand’s population is small.
-At last count (November 2021), just over 4.8 million people called New Zealand home.
-That’s roughly half the number of people living in London!
+At last count (July 2022), just over 5 million people called New Zealand home.
+That’s roughly how many people live in Sydney, Australia!

 Due to this, you’ll find that companies and offices are often smaller than you’re used to.
 That could be just what you’re looking for, though.